kentmcamp/minimal-streaming-overlay/README.md

 - **Overwright Themes** - Right now themes can be edited only by entering the same name of a previously saved theme to overwrite it.
 Future updates should include an overwrite button directly in the menu.
 - **Choose Directory** - The user should be able to change the theme and saved configurations directory themselves
 - **Optimize Settings**
-    - Make it so changing options changes the timer without having to click apply.
-    - Add a cancle button so the user can undo changes instantly.
-    - Make confirmation box on "Load Selected Screen" have an ok an cancle button.
+    - Make confirmation box on "Load Selected Screen" have an ok an cancel button.
 Clicking ok should instantly load theme.
-- **Quick Color Picker**

 ## ✨ Features